The Libertine (2005 film): Music

 The score to the film was composed by Michael Nyman, and released as The Libertine: Music for the Film by Laurence Dunmore in November 2005.
 The music represents Nyman's last score for a major motion picture to date, and his last soundtrack release.

+Release

+An unfinished version of the film was shown at the 2004 Toronto International Film Festival as a "work-in-progress".
+It was substantially recut before premiering in a completed version at the AFI Fest on 11 November 2005.
+It was released in the United Kingdom on 18 November 2005.